Siege of Mariupol: Mass shelling of residential areas

-On 2 March, deputy mayor Sergiy Orlov reported that Russian artillery targeted a densely populated neighborhood of Mariupol, shelling it for nearly 15 hours.
+On 2 March, deputy mayor Sergiy Orlov reported that Russian artillery targeted a densely populated neighbourhood of Mariupol, shelling it for nearly 15 hours.
 He said that one populated residential district on the city's left bank had been "nearly totally destroyed".

 Satellite photos of Mariupol taken the morning of 9 March taken by Maxar Technologies showed "extensive damage" to high-rise apartments, residential homes, grocery stores and other civilian infrastructure.
 This was determined by comparing before and after photos.
 The Mariupol council made a statement that the damage to the city has been "enormous".
 It estimated that approximately 80% of the city's homes had been significantly damaged, of which almost 30% were beyond repair.
 Reporting from Mariupol, Reuters reporter Pavel Klimov said that "all around are the blackened shells" of tower block dwellings.

 On 16 March, BBC News reported that nearly constant Russian attacks had turned residential neighbourhoods into "a wasteland."
 On the same day it reported that it had obtained drone footage showing "a vast extent of damage, with fire and smoke billowing out of apartment blocks and blackened streets in ruins."
 A city resident told the BBC that "in the left bank area, there's no residential building intact, it's all burned to the ground."
 The left bank contained a densely populated residential district.
 She also said that the city centre is "unrecognisable."
 On the same day the Institute for the Study of War (ISW) reported that Russian forces continued to commit war crimes in Mariupol including "targeting civilian infrastructure."

 On 18 March, Lieutenant General Jim Hockenhull, Chief of Defence Intelligence for the United Kingdom (UK), described "continued targeting of civilians in Mariupol".
 Ukrainian authorities stated that about 90% of buildings in Mariupol were now damaged or destroyed.
 On the same day, Sky News from the UK described videos as showing "civilian areas left unrecognisable by the bombing."
 Sky News also quoted the Red Cross as describing "Apocalyptic destruction in Mariupol."
 On 19 March 2022, a Ukrainian police officer in Mariupol made a video in which he said "Children, elderly people are dying.
 The city is destroyed and it is wiped off the face of the earth."
 The video was authenticated by the Associated Press.

 The government of Mariupol said on 28 March that 90% of all buildings in Mariupol had been damaged by shelling, with 40% of all structures inside the city destroyed.
 The statistics released also counted that 90% of Mariupol's hospitals had been damaged, and that 23 schools and 28 kindergartens had been destroyed by Russian shelling.

 By 18 April, Ukrainian officials estimated that at least 95% of Mariupol had been destroyed in the fighting, largely as a result of the Russian bombing campaigns.

 On 12 April, city officials reported that up to 20,000 civilians had been killed.
 On the same day, the Mayor of the city reported that about 21,000 civilians had been killed.